churchmanlab/human-mitoribosome-profiling/README.md

 # Analysis steps

 0. Create STAR index
-1. Trim and align raw reads -> get library compositions, RPF length distributions, 5' bedgraphs for viewing on IGV
+1. Trim and align raw reads, remove PCR duplicates  >  get library compositions, RPF length distributions, 5' bedgraphs for viewing on IGV
+2. Calculate periodicity on 5' and 3' ends PER RPF LENGTH  >  Needed for accurately determining A-site transformation, in combination with RPF length distibutions (step 1) and Vplots: RPFlength vs. genomic position (step 3)
+3. Make bed files for Vplots  >  5' and 3' plus(P) and minus(M) files for input to ScatterPlotLengths.R to visualize read lengths along genes
+4. A-site transformation  >  get periodicity, A-site bedgraphs for viewing on IGV
+5. Count reads on features using featureCounts  >  get unique- and multi- (all-) aligned readcounts across genes.
+Use in featureCounts_addGeneName_RPK.R to get RPK values
+6. Calculate codon coverage
+7. Get codon occupancy

+# Data availability and manuscript

+Fastq files are deposited in the GEO database under the accession number GSE173283.
+The link to our full manuscript will be provided here upon publication.

 ## 0_CreateSTARindex
 Download fasta and gtf files from desired source (e.g. GENCODE) and follow instuctions.txt